Beyond the Italy Divide

 Giovanni Toldo, Nulla di Gravel Trentino

-Raphael Albrecht, Sneak Peaks Dolomites
+Raphael Albrecht, Sneak Peaks Dolomites-Triglav

 Andrea Securo, Veneto Trail